 At the end of the period of waste accumulation, containers of short-lived solid waste should be sealed and placed in the dedicated radioactive waste store or other suitable location.
-After a period of one week the radioactivity has decayed to such an extent that the waste may be classified as VLLW.
-It should be disposed of as contaminated non-radioactive waste after the removal of all labels indicting the presence of radioactivity.
+After a period of one week the radioactivity has decayed to such an extent that the waste may be classified as out of scope and/or VLLW.
+It should be disposed of as contaminated non-radioactive waste after the removal of all labels indicating the presence of radioactivity.